arcadiapage/arcadiapage.github.io/_drafts/how-infps-can-learn-to-love-the-day-job.md

 ---
 layout: post
-title: How INFPs Can Learn to Love the Day Job
+title: 10 Tips for INFPs Who Struggle to Like the Day Job
-subtitle: Or at least be OK with it...
+subtitle: ''
-tags: []
+tags:
+- Productivity & Simplicity
+- INFP & HSP
+- 'Season 1 INFP Entrepreneur '

 ---
 As an INFP, I have had the biggest struggle with loving my day job.
 Forget loving it.
 I've struggled with moderately liking the jobs that I've held.